 kextutilwill produce the error message

 If you are using the KextManager APIs in

 IOKit/kext/KextManager.h, check for the result code

-For enterprise deployments where it is necessary to distribute software that includes kernel extensions without requiring user approval, boot into macOS Recovery and use the
+For enterprise deployments where it is necessary to distribute software that includes kernel extensions without requiring user approval, there are two options:

-spctl kext-consent command.
+spctl help.
 This command can either disable the user approval requirement completely or specify a list of Team IDs whose KEXTs may be loaded without user approval.
-For details, run the command
+The

 Document Revision History